DinaAdib/Lexical-Simplification/README.md

 # Lexical-Simplification
-This repository is an implementation of the following [paper](https://mounicam.github.io/WC_Lexicon_NRR.pdf)
+This repository is an implementation of the [paper](https://mounicam.github.io/WC_Lexicon_NRR.pdf) "A Word-Complexity Lexicon and A Neural Readability Ranking Model for Lexical Simplification."